Skip to main content

 Using Inputs

-Advanced inputs
+Advanced Inputs

-You can use the values obtained from a Plugin in other Plugins or access data from other Plugins in your Action.
-Check out the advanced inputs documentation
+Advanced inputs can do more than interact with the developer—they can also work with inputs from other Plugins.
+You can use values from one Plugin in another, or access data from other Plugins in your Action.

-Action metadata
+Action Metadata

 Using Jinja